 Time-domain spectroscopy is a frequently used technique in that area.
 This means that one records the temporal shape of a transmitted pulsed terahertz waveform, for example, by optical sampling with a variable time delay.
 A spectrum is then obtained numerically with a Fourier transform.
 Frequently used terahertz sources for such measurements are pulsed sources based on photoconductive antennas or on nonlinear frequency conversion in nonlinear crystals.

 In contrast to X-rays, terahertz waves have a too low photon energy for the ionization of materials.
 Non-ionizing radiation is much less likely to cause cancer and genetic mutations.

 In principle, health effects may result through other effects than ionization and genetic damage – for example, subtle influence on the behavior of cells.
-The situation is very similar to that with radio waves and millimeter waves.
-So far, there appears to be no concrete reason to expect any health effects, unless at extremely high intensity levels, as there is neither solid evidence for detrimental health effects nor a plausible mechanism causing such effects in a non-thermal intensity regime.
-It is hardly possible, however, to firmly exclude any possible health effects of terahertz radiation.
+The situation is very similar to that with radio waves and millimeter waves, where there are also some concerns about effects of “electrosmog”.
+So far, extensive scientific investigations have not produced any substantial reasons for expecting health effects, unless at extremely high intensity levels.
+There is neither solid evidence for detrimental health effects nor a plausible mechanism causing such effects in a non-thermal intensity regime.
+It is hardly possible, however, to firmly exclude any possible health effects of gigahertz or terahertz radiation.

 Lacking solid data, it will for the foreseeable future be impossible to define scientifically founded exposure limits for terahertz radiation.
 After all, these would have to be based on known damage mechanisms.
 In this situation, common approaches are either to define exposure limits only based on known effects (e.g. thermal effects at high average power levels) or to define substantially lower limits according to what can easily be achieved in currently relevant applications.